CedricChnfr/portfolio/_posts/Courses/2024-10-03-security-object.markdown

 Moreover, there were a lot of concepts explained in class that we didn't practice.
 I have the feeling of not being fully up to date everywhere as it was just theory.
 The elements explained by the teacher during the courses were a plus for me as they were clear, and I wanted to be effective on the concepts.
 Additionally, working alone during lab sessions pushed me to work harder to understand all the concepts thoroughly.

 ### My Opinion
 This course was very interesting and challenging.
 I learned a lot about security vulnerabilities and how to prevent them.
 In my future career, I am interested in working in the security field that mean I have to stay informed about the latest security threats.
-I really appreciated the practical labs that allowed me to apply the concepts learned in class and I am a bit disappointed that we did not have more time to explore other security concepts
+I really appreciated the practical labs that allowed me to apply the concepts learned in class and I am a bit disappointed that we did not have more time to explore other security concepts.
+At the end of the semester, we had a quantum lab that was really interesting.
+Unfortunately, we were the "test class" because no one had done it before.
+Even though we encountered some problems finalizing it, working in partnership with the teachers was a great experience.
+I hope to discover more about quantum in the future as it is an interesting field.

 <style>